Everything You Should Know About the Google Analytics 4 Rollout

 What Can Marketers Do?

 If you’re a regular or casual user of Google Analytics, the best thing is to adopt the use of Google Analytics 4 earlier.
 Add it to your setup, move your data in and start exploring.
-The sooner you start practising with the new platform, the better it will be when the old options go away.
+The sooner you start practicing with the new platform, the better it will be when the old options go away.

 Another thing you should do is set up events to track important actions such as clicks and conversions.
 Once you set up good attributions, you can expand the tracking options in Google Analytics 4.